 - Basics: To be shelved, a file must be checked out.
 However, you cannot unshelve a checked-out file.

 - Managing changelists: You cannot move a shelved copy to another pending changelist.
 If you revert a file after shelving it, the copy remains shelved in the changelist until you delete it.
 Only the changelist owner can reshelve or delete files that are shelved in the changelist.
-For Helix server releases that predate version 2013.1, you cannot submit a changelist that contains shelved files; you must delete the shelved copies before submitting.
-Starting with Helix server 2013.1, you can submit shelved files directly, but your changelist must contain only shelved files.
+You can submit shelved files directly, but your changelist must contain only shelved files.

 - File history: No file history is created when you shelve or unshelve files.